delta-io/delta-rs/docs/index.md

 `deltalake` is an open source library that makes working with tabular datasets easier, more robust and more performant.
 With deltalake you can add, remove or update rows in a dataset as new data arrives.
 You can time travel back to earlier versions of a dataset.
 You can optimize dataset storage from small files to large files. `deltalake` can be used to manage data stored on a local file system or in the cloud. `deltalake` integrates with data manipulation libraries such as Pandas, Polars, DuckDB and DataFusion.

 `deltalake` uses a lakehouse framework for managing datasets.
 With this lakehouse approach you manage your datasets with a `DeltaTable` object and then `deltalake` takes care of the underlying files.
-Within a `DeltaTable` your data is stored in high performance Parquet files while `deltalake` stores metadata in a set of JSON files called a transaction log.
+Within a `DeltaTable` your data is stored in high performance Parquet files while metadata is stored in a set of JSON files called a transaction log.

 `deltalake` is a Rust-based re-implementation of the DeltaLake protocol originally developed at DataBricks.
 The `deltalake` library has APIs in Rust and Python.
 The `deltalake` implementation has no dependencies on Java, Spark or DataBricks.

 ## Important terminology

-* `deltalake` refers to the Rust or Python API of delta-rs (no Spark dependency)
+* `deltalake` refers to the Rust or Python API of delta-rs
 * "Delta Spark" refers to the Scala implementation of the Delta Lake transaction log protocol.
 This depends on Spark and Java.

 ## Why implement the Delta Lake transaction log protocol in Rust?